ronakupadhyaya/Horizons-week-04/day2/warmup.md

    Account at the bottom.
 1. Look for the verification email.
 Tap the link in this email, then set a password on the form.
 Tap "Set password and log in."
-1. Go to https://toolbelt.heroku.com/ and download the Heroku Toolbelt for your platform.
+1. Go to https://devcenter.heroku.com/articles/heroku-cli and download the Heroku CLI for your platform.
 Install it.
 1. Go to command line.
 Type `heroku login` and enter your credentials to login.